St John's CE (Aided) Primary School

 Online Reading

-At the beginning of the year we invested in an online Reading and Phonics programme to enhance our Phonics teaching in school.
+We have invested in an online Reading and Phonics programme to enhance our Phonics teaching in school.
 “Active Learn” has engaging games and online reading books: these are fantastic for developing your child’s sound and word recognition, comprehension skills and overall engagement with Phonics and Reading.
 “Active Learn” can be accessed on a laptop or tablet.
 To access the learning platform search for…

 http://www.activelearnprimary.co.uk